flaviusb/synless/README.md

 ## Testing

 Due to some complications with testing functions that manipulate TokenStreams that need to be exported as functions (that is, that they can only run under proc-macro context, but I want to export them as functions so this can't be a proc-macro lib) the tests are in a sub-crate that is excluded from `cargo publish`, at `nested-crates-test/using-the-proc/`.
 You can run the tests by running `cargo test` in that subdirectory.

+## AI/LLM Policy

+No use of AI or LLMs at all.
+No contributions involving or using such tools.
+No contributors who use such tools, even in other projects.

+No lead poisoning / brainworms please.